yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/channels-faqs.md

  <summary>What all are the potential use-cases of FBM chatbot?</summary>
  <div>
   <br/>
-  <div>Timely reminders on carts & payments, sales & support, and proactive suggestions are some good usecases.</div>
+  <div>Timely reminders on carts and payments, sales and support, and proactive suggestions are some good usecases.</div>
    </div>
 </details>